 --William Graham Sumner, The Challenge of Facts, 1895

-Correct Answer: C. nonregulation of industry
+Correct Answer: D. nonregulation of industry

 Explanation: The above excerpt from Sumner is a classic example of Social Darwinism.
 Don’t let the first half of the paragraph trip you up: Sumner is being sarcastic.
 He thinks that taking from the rich and giving to the poor is a terrible idea because it destroys individual liberty and ensures the survival of the unfit.
 Because all of the above choices except d sought to break up the power of big business and make life easier for the vulnerable, nonregulation of industry (which the government did plenty of during the late nineteenth century) is the correct choice.

-Correct Answer: D. pensions for retired people
+Correct Answer: B. pensions for retired people

 Explanation: The Progressive Era saw the passage of tons of social legislation, including laws to protect consumers and workers, as well as a host of political reforms, like giving women the right to vote and ending the practice of senators being chosen by state legislatures.
 But it stopped short of truly radical reforms, like pensions for the elderly (cough Social Security) or universal healthcare.